quando1910/b-react-cra-tailwind/README.md

-# CRA Boilerplate with tailwind and saga
+# CRA Boilerplate with Tailwind and Redux Saga

 This is a boilerplate, combined with:
 - Reactjs